Everything about your DUI case depends upon the evidence, so every last bit of it must be inspected carefully.

 , our first job is to get, and then carefully examine the evidence in every case we take.

-In my office it is standard practice to request the police car dash-cam video
+In our office it is standard practice to request the police car dash-cam video

 as soon as we’re retained on a case.
-I can’t count the number of cases we’ve won and charges we’ve had reduced based upon things we’ve spotted just by taking the time to closely
+One couldn’t count the number of cases we’ve won and charges we’ve had reduced based upon things we’ve spotted just by taking the time to closely

 In order to fully understand the entirety of any DUI case, the lawyer must really question the traffic stop, the field sobriety tests